Sunday 14 October and Monday 15 October 2012

 Again I had to go landslide, i.e. enter the country to collect my bag and then recheck into my flight.
 I put on my UK entry I’d be here for 6 hours with no address.
-Border control wanted to know what I could possibly see in Iceland – Northern lights hopefully.
-I change terminals from 5 to 1 and had to wait over and hour for Icelandair check in to open.
+Border control wanted to know what I could possibly see in Iceland – I responded hopefully the Northern lights.
+I then changed terminals from 5 to 1 and had to wait over an hour for the Icelandair check in to open.
 Sitting on the cold hard floor (all of the few seats were taken).

 Since I had no privileges with this airline and no lounge access I killed the few hours before the flight just walking around the terminal and watching TV shows on the iPad.
-Flight board at 9.10 pm local time.
-Flight was 3 hours but I had my eyes closed for almost all of it.
+The flight board at 9.10 pm local time and took around 3 hours but I had my eyes closed for almost all of it.

 5. Reykjavik, Iceland

 We landed 3 hours later at 23.10 local time.
 After getting some local money out, 20,000 Kronur or about $160 Australian dollars I found the transfer bus company and went outside to a what I think was weather so cold it was in the minus temperature range.
 In Bangkok it was hard not to sweat, that won’t be a problem here.

 In summary my passport got 6 stamps during this weird travelling period, an experience in itself.